pratikshavanjare/Networking-1/journal/week1.md

 #  Day 1

 ## Introduction to Networking

    Networking is basically about how computer and devices connect with each other to share data & resources.
    For example, when your laptop connects to wi-fi, it's part of a network that lets it talk to other devices and the internet.

 ### Types of Network
   There are 4 types of network which are below -

-1. PAN(Personal Area Network) : Connects devices around one person, like mobile and laptop connectivity to earbuds.
+1. P**AN(Personal Area Network)** : Connects devices around one person, like mobile and laptop connectivity to earbuds.
-2. LAN(Local Area Network) : Connects computers within a small area like home, school or all computer in office sharing a printer.
+2. **LAN(Local Area Network)** : Connects computers within a small area like home, school or all computer in office sharing a printer.
-3. MAN(Metropoliton Area Network) : Connects multiple LANs across a city or large campus.
+3. **MAN(Metropoliton Area Network)** : Connects multiple LANs across a city or large campus.
-4. WAN(Wide Area Network) : Connects networks across countries — like the Internet.
+4. **WAN(Wide Area Network)** : Connects networks across countries — like the Internet.

 ### Network Components

    There are two main types of components in networking:

 ###  1. Hardware Components
    These are the physical parts of a network, they help in connecting,sending and recieving data. like - Routers,Hub, Switches, Server, Firewall etc.

 **Hardware is further divided into:**
 - **End Devices** – These are the devices that people use to send or receive data.
 These are the source & destination points of communication.
 It is mainlyl used by users (like Computer, Laptop, Mobile)